Originally from South America, I come from a Sociology and Political Science background.

 Work and Experience

-I have experience working as a counsellor in different agencies with a diverse client population.
+I have experience working as a therapist in different agencies, in the third sector and the NHS, with a diverse client population.
 I have worked with a range of issues such as:

 - Relationship issues

 - Identity issues

 - Exploration of non-normative lifestyles (polyamory & ENM)